pitt-crc/user-manual/docs/snippets/open-ondemand.md

 4. When finished, return to the Dashboard and click the red **Delete** button to end the session and free the resources.

-!!! warning "Deleting is not optional"
+!!! warning "Deleting your Interactive Session when done is not optional"
     Closing the app's browser tab does **not** end the job.
 Until you click **Delete** on the Dashboard, the interactive session keeps consuming your allocation.